| |

 After

-Conference (winning once).
-He later served as consultant
+Programming Conference (winning once).
+He later served

-town office in Austin at Armadillo World Headquarters.
+an office in Austin at Armadillo World Headquarters.

 From there came Willie Nelson's 1st Picnic plus the